 During the scheduling process for an Elementary with Master Schedule school, certain factors must be taken into consideration.

 It is not necessary to enter Credit Values for courses at the elementary level.
-A Dept code can be entered if desired but is not necessary.
+A Dept code can be entered if desired, but is also not necessary.

 All CALPADS required fields must be populated.
 Please check the CALPADS in Aeries document for a listing of these fields.
 The document can be found on the Aeries Website under the CALPADS category.